mhmdbehairy/parkdepot-challenge/README.md

 [ "VIEW_ITEMS", "CREATE_ITEM", "UPDATE_ITEM", "DELETE_ITEM]
 ```

-Depending on what you pick from the list above, some features may or may not be available.
+Depending on what you pick from the list above, some features may or may not be available to the user from the dashboard.

 But, on the bright side you hopefully won't need to do any manual work.
 And the provided users have the following permissions: